 - Texture changes: The grapes have less volume as they sit in the fridge or on the kitchen counter.
 Although the slight squishiness of the grapes you've had for a couple of days is acceptable, excessively soft and mushy ones should be eliminated.

 - Colour changes: Color changes are another sign of spoilage in grapes.
 If you observe a lot of browning on your grapes, you should throw them out.

 - A sour smell: If your grapes smell like they've been fermented and have an acidic odour.
-I don't think they're aged like good wine.
+I don't think they've aged like good wine.
 It's time to be discarded.

-- Mould: The word "mould" is a real alarm bell that is the right time to throw out the grapes.
+- Mold: The word "mold" is a real alarm bell that is the right time to throw out the grapes.

-It is essential to adhere to food safety guidelines and never take grapes that are turning bad.
-If there is no evidence of spoilage within your cluster of grapes, you can try them out. the chance.
+It is essential to adhere to food safety guidelines and don't eat grapes that are turning bad.

 How Can You Make Grapes Last Longer?

-If you own a vineyard or purchase too many grapes when you find that plump and fresh-looking fruit in the market at home, you may be faced with the issue of large quantities of grapes that go bad.
+If you own a vineyard or purchase too many grapes when you find that plump and fresh-looking fruit in the market, you may be faced with the issue of large quantities of grapes that go bad.

 1. Freeze Grapes

-If you've got too many grapes in your vineyard and you know you'll not be able to consume them before they go bad, the best option is to freeze the bunches.
-The process of freezing grapes isn't a lot of time or effort.
+If you've got too many grapes and you know you'll not be able to consume them before they go bad, the best option is to freeze the bunches.
+The process of freezing grapes doesn't take a lot of time or effort.